jrolla777/OPNsense-Porkbun-ddclient-fix/README.md

 `https://api.porkbun.com/api/json/v3/dns/retrieveByNameType/domain.com/A/sub2.sub1`

-The problem, is the 'on-root-domain' logic part of the script to organize the endpoint, it's unnecessary.
+The problem, is the 'on-root-domain' logic part of the script to organize the endpoint.
 You could comment out the `if ($config{$host}{'on-root-domain'})' block below in Step 10, replace with these two lines, and call it a day if you don't use subdomains:

 ```
     $sub_domain = '';